Lisa-Floading/Mission-to-Mars/README.md

 Mars News Exploration with Web Scraping

 A web browser was automated to collect data from various websites about Mars and the data was stored in a NoSQL database.
-The data is displayed in a web application.

 Steps:
 1. Install scraping tools (Splinter, Web-Driver Manager, bs4 (BeautifulSoup, Flask, and MongoDB).